sinhrks/daskperiment/docs/source/backend.rst

 RedisBackend
 ------------

-`RedisBackend` saves information using Redis.
+`RedisBackend` saves information using `Redis`.
-To use `RedisBackend`, simple way is specifying Redis URI as `backend` argument.
+To use `RedisBackend`, one of the simple ways is specifying Redis URI as `backend` argument.

 .. code-block:: python